SpatialDreamer: Self-supervised Stereo Video Synthesis from Monocular Input: Related Work

 \subsection{Multi-view Novel View Synthesis}

 Early approaches in this field frequently utilized geometric methods, such as multi-view stereo reconstruction~\cite{1640800, jin2005multi} and structure-from-motion techniques~\cite{schonberger2016structure, ozyecsil2017survey}, to generate novel viewpoints from multiple images captured at different angles.
 NeRF-based methods were proposed to generate novel views based on fewer input images, including SinNeRF~\cite{xu2022sinnerftrainingneuralradiance}, CoPoNeRF~\cite{hong2024unifying} and NViST~\cite{jang2024nvistwildnewview} .
 3D Gaussian Splatting~\cite{kerbl20233dgaussiansplattingrealtime} presented an explicit representation of the scene.
 Gaussian-based methods, such as pixelSplat~\cite{charatan23pixelsplat} and MVSplat~\cite{chen2024mvsplat}, can produce high-quality synthesis results from multi-view images.
 Recently, researchers have begun exploring the application of advanced diffusion models for novel view synthesis, driven by their remarkable success in this area.
 Notable approaches such as Photoconsistent-NVS~\cite{yu2023longterm}, MultiDiff~\cite{muller2024multidiff}, GCD~\cite{vanhoorick2024gcd} and NVS-Solver~\cite{you2024nvs} generate image sequences based on predefined camera trajectories using either single or multiple input images.

-While these methods have shown promising results, they often suffer from limitations such as dependence on dense scene geometry, handling complex scene dynamics, and being hard to generalize~\cite{kerbl20233dgaussiansplattingrealtime}.
-Moreover, the challenge of optimizing NeRF/GS with a limited number of input views hampers the ability of multi-view NVS to produce high-quality results.
+While these methods have shown promising results, they often struggle with dependence on dense scene geometry, handling complex scene dynamics, and generalization challenges~\cite{kerbl20233dgaussiansplattingrealtime}.
+Moreover, the challenge of optimizing NeRF/GS with sparse views hampers the ability of multi-view NVS to produce high-quality results.

 In contrast, we explore a video diffusion model to achieve stereo video synthesis, while preserving geometric structures through a RefinerNet based framework.